neumino/neumino.github.io/movies.md

 ### 10 Minutes Gone
 *Released on 2019-09-30, vote average 5*

-A crime thriller that centers on a man whose memory has been lost due to a bank heist gone wrong.
-The character will need to piece together the missing 10 minutes from his memory in order to determine who sabotaged him.
+When a man loses his memory after a bank heist goes wrong, he attempts to piece together the missing 10 minutes from his memory to determine who sabotaged him.

 <iframe id="player"
 	type="text/html"